Photo by Rocky Grimes

 We believe that children are strong, capable and full of potential.
 Children learn through play, and nature -whether in the cracks of a sidewalk or in the deep woods, provides an amazing platform for that learning.
 We implement an anti-bias curriculum in our outdoor classrooms; a proactive approach to helping children to build a more equitable, just world through their interactions with one another.
 Students and teachers will engage in dialogue in celebration of difference and be challenged to think critically about how they treat one another.

 To meet our goals we use a celebrated, evidence based curriculum called High Scope.
 We chose it because:

 1) It has a strong evidence base (they ran the first study on preschool learning 50 yrs ago – the perry preschool project).

 2) The City of Seattle recommends it as a standard of quality for their preschool program.

-Our teachers will be tracking student progress by documenting their daily experiences and using reflective practices to support them.
+Our teachers track student progress by documenting their daily experiences and using reflective practices to support them.
 Our observations are based on the teaching strategies gold system, which offers developmental milestones and learning objectives.
-We use these tools to make sure we are meeting the individual need of every student no matter where they are in their learning progression.
+We use these tools to make sure we are meeting the individual need of every student, wherever they are in their learning progression.

 We welcome all children and families.
 Read our non-discrimination policy here.